Kohl's US Youth Soccer American Cup

 US Youth Soccer TOPSoccer (The Outreach Program for Soccer) is a community-based training and team placement program for young athletes with disabilities, organized by youth soccer association volunteers.
 The program is designed to bring the opportunity of learning and playing soccer to any boy or girl, who has a mental or physical disability.

 Youth Soccer Month

-In September, the National Youth Soccer Month campaign celebrates its twelfth year of educating the public about the joys, rewards and benefits of playing youth soccer, and offers a variety of resources to learn more about youth soccer and get involved.
+In September, the National Youth Soccer Month campaign celebrates its 12th year of educating the public about the joys, rewards and benefits of playing youth soccer, and offers a variety of resources to learn more about youth soccer and get involved.

 US Youth Soccer Capri Sun Roarin’ Waters Skills Challenge